-Most people may not realise it, but AI is already at use in many of the products we all rely on every day.
-It’s sorting spam, labelling photos, recommending movies and transcribing dictations now, driving our cars and handling our shopping in just a few years.
+Most people may not realize it, but AI is already at use in many of the products we all rely on every day.
+It’s sorting spam, labeling photos, recommending movies and transcribing dictations now, driving our cars and handling our shopping in just a few years.

-AI already is spread far and wide, and will infiltrate every aspect of our lives — earlier than we all realise.
+AI already is spread far and wide and will infiltrate every aspect of our lives — earlier than we all realize.
 It works at it’s best when it’s invisible to the user.
-With that it may be the perfect example for the new age of personal computing.
+With that, it may be the perfect example of the new age of personal computing.

 We will no longer see the technology that’s behind a service.
 But we’ll demand that every service knows us and our preferences by heart, without room for hesitation or error.

-That’s why AI will infiltrate not only our lives, but every digital service and offering as well.
+That’s why AI will infiltrate not only our lives but every digital service and offer as well.
 Above all other technologies, AI will be the enabler of our augmented lives.
 Of a future that knows what we want and does it, before it has to ask.

 Build a brighter future